IBM/cloud-pak/spec/packaging/ibm_cloud_pak/qualification-yaml.md

 * [catalog](#catalog-section)

 ## Qualification Section
-The qualification section describes attributes related to the IBM Cloud Pak status.
+The qualification section describes attributes related to the IBM&reg; Cloud Pak status.

 Key name:  `qualification`

 **Fully Qualified Attribute Name**|**Type**|**Description/Specification**
 -----|-----|-----
-qualification.levelName|String|Value must be: `ibm-cloud-pak` qualification.levelDescription|String|Value must be: `IBM Cloud Pak` qualification.issueDate|String|The date in the format `M/YYYY` which the Cloud Pak was issued. qualification.duration|String|The amount of time that the Cloud Pak qualification is valid from date of issue.
-Must be no longer than 6 months.
-Format is in months:  `nM` qualification.terms|String|Value must be: `Valid from date of issue.
-Security vulnerability management and enhancements are delivered on the latest version of the chart and images`
+qualification.levelName|String|One of two pre-defined levels: `ibm-cloud-pak`, `certified-ibm-cloud-pak`, `ibm-solution-pak`, `certified-ibm-solution-pak` qualification.levelDescription|String|One of following pre-defined level descriptions: `IBM Cloud Pak`, `Certified IBM Cloud Pak`, `IBM Solution Pak`, `Certified IBM Solution Pak` qualification.issueDate|String|The date in the format `M/YYYY` which the Cloud Pak was issued. qualification.duration|String|The amount of time that the   Cloud Pak or Solution pak qualification is valid.
+Format is in months:  `nM` qualification.terms|String|The terms description.

 ## Prereqs Section
-The prerequisites section describes any components, features, configurations that are required in order to install the IBM Cloud Pak.
+The prerequisites section describes any components, features, configurations that are required in order to install the IBM Cloud Pak or Solution Pak.

 This section is organized using indented blocks of topics.